therzka/OSS-Example-Repo/.github/ISSUE_TEMPLATE/bugs.md

 ---
 name: Bug
-about: Template to create issues for bugs
+about: Report a bug in this project
-title: '[Bug]'
+title: '[Bug] <describe issue>'
-labels: QA
+labels: bug
-assignees:

 ---